Should You Have a Joint Trust or Separate Trusts With Your Spouse?

 2. Estate Tax Considerations

-If your estate exceeds the tax threshold in your state or is above the federal estate tax exemption limit, separate trusts may help lock in each spouse’s exemption, potentially reducing estate tax liability.
+If your estate exceeds the tax threshold in your state or is above the federal estate tax exemption limit, separate trusts may allow for each spouse to be exempt when their estate is considered on its own, potentially reducing tax liability.
 This can be an essential strategy for high-net-worth couples looking to preserve their wealth for future generations.
+For example, Anna and Adam are married and both have extremely successful careers.
+In their state, the estate tax threshold is 2 million dollars, but they each have nearly that amount independently.
+In order to avoid the estate taxes they would incur if they had a joint trust, they have decided to have separate trusts, allowing them to minimize their estate taxes.

 3. Liability Protection